 - Step 5 Add remaining ingredients to the turkey meat and mix with a spoon.

 - Step 6 Using a Mellon scoop or your hands, roll meatballs about 1 and a half inches big.
-I was able to make 24 meatballs on one cookie sheet.
+I made 24 meatballs on one cookie sheet.

 - Step 7 Place the cookie sheet with the meatballs under the broiler and bake for 8-10 minutes.
 You can flip the meatballs halfway through if you like, but it’s not necessary.
-Just watch closely and make sure they get nicely browned on the top and sides.
+Watch closely and ensure they get nicely browned on the top and sides.
 You can turn your cookie sheet halfway through so they are evenly browned if necessary.

 - Step 8 Once browned, carefully remove the cookie sheet from the oven and let the meatballs rest for 10 minutes while you prepare the sauce.